mittmattmutt/indexmaker/README.md

 # In Lieu Of Documentation

-An index skeleton is a list of lists.
+An index skeleton is a list of lists (array of arrays).
 Let's call entries in the index, well, entries.
 The first entry is:

 ['ameliorative', [['ameliorative', [[43, 147]]], ['ameliorative analysis', [[107]]], ['ameliorative concept', [[111, 111]]], ['ameliorative definition', [[116]]], ['ameliorative definition—and', [[116]]], ['ameliorative project', [[102, 147]]], ['ameliorative spirit', [[132, 132, 132, 132]]], ['ameliorative strategy', [[141]]]]]